Expert support from Leading Tuition

 Oxford interviews tend to be conducted by your prospective college tutors, and the problems often have a direct connection to the kind of pure mathematics you will encounter in your first year — proof, rigour, and abstraction feature heavily.
 Cambridge interviews, particularly for the Mathematical Tripos, are similarly demanding but may feel slightly more varied in style across colleges.
 In both cases, the underlying goal is identical: to identify students who can do mathematics, not just recall it.

-For Cambridge, the picture is slightly different.
-The TMUA (Test of Mathematics for University Admission) is used by Cambridge as part of its contextual assessment, though it is not universally required across all colleges.
+For Cambridge, the picture is similar at the pre-interview stage: Cambridge also uses the TMUA.
 More significantly, Cambridge makes conditional offers that typically include a STEP (Sixth Term Examination Paper) requirement.
 STEP papers are extraordinarily demanding and reward exactly the kind of extended, exploratory mathematical thinking that Cambridge interviews assess.
 If you are preparing seriously for STEP, you are simultaneously developing the mindset your interviewers are looking for.
 The two forms of preparation reinforce each other.

 The single most important thing you can do is practise thinking aloud while solving unfamiliar problems.
 This feels unnatural at first — most mathematical work is silent and private — but it is a skill that can be developed quickly with the right guidance.
 Your interviewer cannot follow your reasoning if it stays in your head, and they cannot help you if they do not know where you are.